genesiscommunitysuccess/docs/docs/00_fuse/03_features/03_layouts.md

 ## Introduction

 With Fuse we can determine our own layouts.
 This way, we can reimplement our existing layout designs or if we're adventurous, create new ones.
-This is achieved by utilizing two basic layout components (vertical & horizontal layout) along with their various parameters.
-The vertical and horizontal layout render their contents vertically and horizontally respectively.
+This is achieved by utilizing two basic layout components (vertical & horizontal) along with their various parameters.
+The verticalLayout and horizontalLayout render their contents vertically and horizontally respectively.

 With layouts you can:

 - display your elements in any layout you like by using the vertical and horizontal components
 - use default options or override them for more control

-Using the layouts is as easy as updating the syntax to use the components you would like along with the parameters.

-The examples below show what layouts can do for us.

 ## Laying out pages